Sage-Towers/elemental-planes/README.md

 ## How You Can Help

-Contributing to this project not only helps enhance the Elemental Planes Image Collection but also earns you Sage Points, which are convertible into rewards within the Sage Towers ecosystem.
+Contributing to this project not only helps enhance the Elemental Planes Image Collection but also earns you [Sage Points](https://docs.sagetowers.com/sage-towers/governance-and-economy/currencies/sage-points), which are convertible into our [ERC20 token Sage Stone](https://docs.sagetowers.com/sage-towers/governance-and-economy/currencies/sage-stone-sgstn).
 Here's how you can get involved:

 ### Step 1: Reviewing Images